cloud-apim/otoroshi-plugin-moesif/readme.md

 By default, the 'Moesif' plugin won't send any information if all the mandatory fields are not filled.

-## Customization
+## Customisation

-You can customize the plugin on the routes you would like to cover.
+You can customise the plugin on the routes you would like to cover.

 You could add a filter on the routes which contain a billing property in the metatada.